 Buy the manga: 東京旅さんぽ (Tokyo Tabi Sanpo)

 I discovered this one over at chringle and just thought I would give it a try.
 A boy from a gangster family is supposed to date a girl from a Yakuza family so that there will remain peace between the two families.
 Reads as ridiculous as it sounds.
 I read the first volume some time ago and even started with the Anime which recently began airing but suddenly lost interest while waiting for the next episode to arrive.
 Should really pick this one up again.
-It was actually the Yakuza element which got me interested in the title in the first place, unfortunately, it’s only a minor element, at least in the first chapters.
+It was actually the Yakuza element that got me interested in the title in the first place, unfortunately, it’s only a minor element, at least in the first chapters.

 It’s a Jump manga, so it contains furigana but (like I wrote above) this is one of the more difficult ones and the partway yakuza setting doesn’t make it any more simple.
 But if you have a knack for these very Japanese love stories where the two lovers overthink everything and make a huge deal out of it, this is right up your alley.